varun3003/RSET-Data-Science/README.md

 # RSET-Data-Science
-Data Sceince add on course
+Data Science add on course
 --------------------------
 Github and Git familiarization